 When I was learning photography, I convinced myself I needed to shoot in full manual, and my photos needed to look a particular way.
 I’ve been guilty of not following the advice below which stunted my growth as a photographer; I saw a tremendous improvement when I finally set aside my pride and followed these simple tips.
 Whether you are brand new to photography or looking for a refresher, this beginner’s guide to better photography provides tips and techniques that are sure to put you on the path to success.

 Good Entry Level Camera

 The best beginner photography camera is the one you already own.
 I used a point and shoot cameras for years before I bought my first DSLR, so don’t convince yourself an expensive camera will make you a better photographer.
 It won’t.

-Point and shoot digital cameras are capable of more than we give them credit for and are a low-cost introduction to beginner photography.
+Point and shoot digital cameras are capable of more than we give them credit for and are a low-cost introduction for absolute beginners.
 Learn basic photography skills on a phone or point and shoot camera and use them to their limits before upgrading to a DSLR.

 The Best Beginner Photography Cameras

 If you don’t know what kind of photography you will love, try the Panasonic Lumix ZS70 which a perfect all-around camera.

 Photo composition is critical to good photography; learning to frame your pictures takes practice.
 Start with a plain background and a single subject to learn the basics, such as focus and exposure, then sprinkle in more complexity as you grasp the basics of photography.
 Negative space is a lesser-known composition technique that is a perfect starting point for beginner photographers to build their skills and create beautiful images.

 Take Your Camera Everywhere